 1. Dilute it properly and don’t leave it in too long.
 You might see instructions online to mix baking soda with water using a 1:3 ratio to form a paste.
 While this might benefit your hair for a few uses, it will damage your hair over time.
 It takes a LOT of water to lower the pH of baking soda into the safe zone.

-Instead of forming a paste, we recommend mixing 1 teaspoon of baking soda in a 16-oz bottle of water (2 cups of water.)
+Instead of forming a paste, we recommend mixing 1 teaspoon of baking soda in a 16-oz bottle of water.
 You’ll end up with a cloudy solution that is still very powerful.
 Pour some of this solution into your hair and massage it into your scalp.
 After two minutes, rinse out the solution thoroughly (any baking soda left behind will leave a residue and irritate your scalp.)

 2. Follow with apple cider vinegar.
 Once your hair is clean, you need to return your scalp pH to its normal pH of 4-5.
 Otherwise, your hair will dry out and be frizzy.
 Read this article on how to do an apple cider vinegar rinse to restore pH balance.
 This treatment is simple, quick, and smooths and softens your hair!